sifaka-ai/sifaka/sifaka/interfaces/README.md

 ## Architecture

-The interfaces architecture follows a domain-driven design with both synchronous and asynchronous variants:
+The interfaces architecture follows a domain-driven design:

 ```
 Interfaces